-- 1) Regular checks are undertaken by Caretakers / Cleaning Team(s) 365 days per year which helps reduce the risk of arson. - 2) There have been no reported fire incidents since the last FRA.
+- 1) Regular checks are undertaken by Caretakers / Cleaning Team(s) 365 days per year which helps reduce the risk of arson. - 2) Access to the flats is restricted by a door entry system. - 3) There have been no reported fire incidents since the last FRA.